Culture & History, Markets and Trade

 In the space of a few years, much has changed regarding access to books in Mexico, thanks largely to the proliferation of eBooks, portable reading devices, and online shopping, although Mexican bookshop chains continue to flourish here.

-Book corner in Mexico City
+Books’ row in Mexico City

 In the south of Mexico City, where Miguel Angel de Quevedo avenue crosses Avenida Universidad —about five minutes from the Bohemian hangout of Coyoacán— is a mini paradise for bookworms.

 Three major bookstores, Gandhi, El Sotano, and Fondo de Cultura Economica, and a dozen or so smaller ones, line both sides of the street.
-Outside are wooden trays with books and CDs at throw-away prices, and inside you’ll find special offers on those less likely to be thrown away.
+Outside are wooden trays with books at throw-away prices, and inside you’ll find special offers on those less likely to be thrown away.

 Mexico City remains the place where the widest selection of books and bookshops can be found, and some well-known chains have most of their branches in the capital.